 Table 49 Properties for Floating Elements

-An ordered sequence with floating components is similar to an unordered sequence except only the floating elements may be out of order.

-Within an ordered sequence with floating components a non-floating array element must have its occurrences appearing contiguously, so any floating elements cannot appear in between occurrences of the array element.(In other words, property dfdl:floating 'yes' only makes a statement about the floating element, not about any other elements in the sequence.)

 An ordered sequence of N element children with dfdl:floating 'yes' is equivalent to an unordered sequence with the same N element children with dfdl:floating 'no'.

 A complex element with dfdl:floating 'yes' can have as its content model a sequence with elements that also have dfdl:floating 'yes'.